Unhappy Circuit

 - Collected by Jeju Museum of Contemporary Art

-- Exhibited at Jeju Museum of Contemporary Art
+- Exhibited at Art Center Nabi, Jeju Museum of Contemporary Art, Bangalore International Centre

 - Supported by Korea Creative Content Agency and Art Center Nabi

-Whales, like humans, can feel and express emotions, live in a complex society, and have a language system for communication.
-In addition, Whales have evolved together by sharing an ancestor with all mammals on the Earth, including humans.
-However, humans have long threatened the survival of whales, which still persists nowadays.
+Whales, like humans, can feel and express emotions, live in complex societies, and use language systems for communication.
+In addition, whales share a common ancestor with all mammals on Earth, including humans.
+However, humans have long threatened the survival of whales, and this threat still persists today.

-This work is an attempt to create music that whales and humans can listen to and interact with by converging blue whale vocalization and human music using artificial intelligence.
-Through this attempt, the work depicts the future in which whales and humans understand each other and coexist together.
+This work is an attempt to create music that both whales and humans can listen to and interact with, by synthesizing blue whale vocalizations and human music using artificial intelligence.
+Through this attempt, the work envisions a future in which whales and humans understand each other and coexist.

-Through the life and death of whales, we can face the true nature of humanity.
-This is not irrelevant to the numerous tragedies in human history that have occurred without understanding each other and the current situation of human civilization that still lives with the potential to destroy ourselves.
+Through the life and death of whales, we are able to confront the true nature of humanity.
+This relates to the numerous tragedies in human history that have arisen from a lack of mutual understanding, and to the current state of human civilization, which still carries the potential for self-destruction.

 - Cooking performance with the recipe generated by artificial intelligence